Emerald-Knights/IntoTheDeep24-25/README.md

          It also sets the telemetry for the phone and telemetry is the information that we can see that the robot when checking the phone.

       8. ### EKLinear
-         EKLinear extends LinearOpMode
+         EKLinear extends LinearOpMode.

-         EkLinears main goal is for setting up the instances (shortcut to refer to instance of Robot Class and telemtery for the robot during the match)
+         EkLinears main goal is for setting up the instances (shortcut to refer to instance of Robot Class and telemtery for the robot during the match).

-         LinearOpMode makes code run sequentially for the robot The waitForStart method sets the telemetry up for us to see on the phone It sets the match timer, driver station(controllers), and the dashboard(allTelemetry) While the match hasn't started and if the stop isn't requested the telemtery keeps updating
+         LinearOpMode makes code run sequentially for the robot.

+         The waitForStart method sets the telemetry up for us to see on the phone.

+         It sets the match timer, driver station(controllers), and the dashboard(allTelemetry).

+         While the match hasn't started and if the stop isn't requested the telemtery keeps updating.

-      9. ### AutonBase
+      10. ### AutonBase
           AutonBase extends EKLinear

-         AutonBase is the base of the code for Autonomous mode Has a method for waitForStart and intializes the telemetry and the code is the same as EKLinear
+          AutonBase is the base of the code for Autonomous mode

+          Has a method for waitForStart and intializes the telemetry and the code is the same as EKLinear

-      10. ### Action
+      12. ### Action
           Action are the different actions for Autonomous mode by combining different actions like grabbing with the claw and moving it into one